 This a tool that I have recently stumbled across, but as soon as I used it, I immediately began recommending it to colleagues.

 The add-on gives you a few more useful tweaks via the Google Analytics interface.
-A full list of its of capabilities can be found here.
 My 2 favourite features at the moment are: